 ESIT – European School of Interdisciplinary Tinnitus Research

 Project Summary: ESIT provides an opportunity for young researchers to work on leading-edge research projects, which will improve the situation of 42 million European tinnitus patients.
-They will develop new treatment solutions for tinnitus, improve existing treatment paradigms, implement innovative research methods, perform the first genetic studies on tinnitus and establish a large pan-European tinnitus dataset, which will allow the implementation of innovative solutions for personalized tinnitus treatment.
+They will develop new treatment solutions for tinnitus, improve existing treatment paradigms, implement innovative research methods, perform the first genetic studies on tinnitus and establish a large pan-European tinnitus dataset, allowing the implementation of innovative solutions for personalized tinnitus treatment.
 Brain Products is an associated industry partner offering secondments for early stage researchers.
 In addition, Brain Products will provide mobile EEG systems for the planned experiments in the ESIT research groups, provide training and coaching, promote ESIT through its own communication channels and support the dissemination of results.